 The University has an obligation under the Americans with Disabilities Act, the Rehabilitation Act, and the Fair Housing Act to provide "reasonable accommodations" to applicants or employees with qualifying disabilities unless doing so creates an "undue hardship" for the University.

 III.
 Process for Requesting, Determining, and Providing Reasonable Accommodations

-E. Requests that a decision made by the University Accommodation Committee be revisited shall be made directly to the Committee within 15 business days of receipt of the Committee’s decision.
+- Requests that a decision made by the University Accommodation Committee be reconsidered shall be made directly to the Committee within 15 business days of receipt of the Committee’s decision.
 An employee may appeal the Committee’s decision on a request for reconsideration.
-The appeal shall be made to the Office of the Provost within 30 business days of receipt of the Committee’s decision on the employee’s request for reconsideration.
+The appeal shall be made in writing to the Office of the Provost within 30 business days of receipt of the Committee’s decision on the employee’s request for reconsideration.

 IV.
 Complaints Alleging Discrimination on the Basis of Disability